thomasadietrich-lithem/Homemade-FineOrientation-Training/README.md

 | 4 | The participant reports whether the Gabor was tilted left or right |
 | 5 | One of three adaptive staircases is updated |

-This is not a Random Dot Kinematogram task.

-This is not a motion-direction task.

-This implementation contains no FBA pre-cue.
-The source code explicitly preserves the fact that the MATLAB Fine Orientation reference task has no FBA pre-cue.

 ---